 Nov 24, doors open at 2pm: Tickets: goo.gl/2kw53c

-For our festival you are presenting 4 original songs, tell me more about them?
+For our festival you are presenting 4 original songs, what are they about and tell me more about the band performing with you?

 I don’t know if the songs are necessarily about anything in particular, but each of them definitely tries to convey a different vibe and mood from the other.
 Sometimes they’re kind of random ideas that just appear and I can’t explain, but more often than not my tunes are me trying to compose in the style of my favourite artists and failing.
 Whenever I hear a tune I love I always wish I had written it, so I basically create my own version that ends up sounding like myself anyway so I stick with it!
 The band is Freddie Jensen on bass and Luca Caruso on drums.
 We all play together in Alex Ridout’s band and played a lot together in Junior Academy so we’ve become a real unit as a rhythm section.
 This makes playing with them as a piano trio way easier because we all know where each other are coming from in our ideas and playing, and I like to think this projects when we perform live.

 I’d love to carry on with these bands as much as I can and I have lots of ideas for more projects of my own in the future- I just need to crack on with writing some new music!
 I’d love for my own my music to start incorporating more electronics - I think Jazz is heading more and more in this direction- so I think I’ll start learning more about the specifics of that area to get more proficient and creative within it.
 But yeah I guess ultimately just be a relatively busy performing, composing and recording musician of many genres and styles.
 I’m still discovering what I want to become as a musician but I think playing as much stuff as possible is the way forward.